 However, on the finding by the arbitrator that the reference in the agreement to lease to "the premises" included not just the physical premises but also the business of Hunting & Fishing (a question of law), Duffy J held that the criteria for leave to appeal in Gold & Resources had been met.

 Both judgments contain careful and thorough considerations of the grounds for setting aside, notwithstanding that they reach different conclusions.
 Duffy J's application of the criteria in Gold & Resources in the Hunting & Fishing case is also worth consideration.
-While there is a significant number of applications to the High Court for leave to appeal under clause 5 of Schedule 2 to the Arbitration Act 1996, the failure rate on appeal (and setting aside) is justifiably low.
+While there is a significant number of applications to the High Court for leave to appeal under clause 5 of Schedule 2 to the Arbitration Act 1996, the success rate on appeal (and setting aside) is justifiably low.

 It will be interesting to see what the outcome of the Hunting & Fishing appeal will be.